 The conversion is straightforward, you just need to add some config text at the top of your file, and it also gives you some handy features, for example, the possibility to add an updated URL where you can link directly to your script from its remote repository (Pretty handy, isn’t it?).

 - Drag and drop the script file in the browser window.

 - You need an extension in order to use UserScripts in your browser, here are the most popular:

 - IE: Install Trixie.

-- Opera: Follow instructions located on Opera's site: User JS.
+- Opera: Follow the instructions located on Opera’s site: User JS.

-If you are curious to give a look at some UserScripts I was working on lately, here we go:
+If you are curious to take a look at some UserScripts I have been working on lately, here we go: